lexicondevil12/thesis_notes/annoted_biblio_wittgenstein_3_29_17.md

 	 > - Alleged "problems of knowledge"

- - "Pjilosophical problems arise from focusing on one kind of practice or activity to the exclusion of others."
+ - "Philosophical problems arise from focusing on one kind of practice or activity to the exclusion of others."